gurjindersinghkhalsa/JavaScriptBasics/README.md

 }
 Output - Uncaught ReferenceError: greet is not defined

 =>call() function is a predefined javascript function.
 An object can use a method belonging to another object.
+You can write a method that can be used on different objects

 const person = {
     //  with param